Marching band: Field marching

-Players may point the bells of their instruments in the direction they are moving, or slide (also called traverse) with all the bells facing in the same direction.
-They may also point it towards the center of the field.
-Bands that march in time with the music typically also synchronize the direction of individuals' turns and try to maintain even spacing between individuals in formations (called intervals).
-Sometimes bands specifically have wind players turn their instruments away from the audience to emphasize the dynamics of the music.

-Auxiliaries can also add to the visual effect.
-Backdrops and props (scrims) may be used on the field that fit the theme of the show or the music being performed.
-In comedic shows, particularly for university bands, an announcer may read jokes or a funny script between songs; formations that are words or pictures (or the songs themselves) may serve as punch lines.

 Each musician in a marching band creates sound waves.
 The waves from each musician, traveling at the speed of sound, reach the other musicians, field conductors, and listeners at slightly different times.
 If the distance between musicians is large enough, listeners may perceive waves to be out of phase.
 Typically, in this case, listeners perceive that one section of the band is playing their parts slightly after another section.
 This delay effect is informally referred to as ensemble tear or phasing (not to be confused with the music composition technique of the same name).